 At present the company operates hotels in key European destinations such as London, Edinburgh, Brussels, Florence, Rome, Sicily, Puglia, Munich, Frankfurt, Berlin, and St. Petersburg.
-Two further hotels will open in 2020: Villa Igiea in Palermo and The Westbund Hotel in Shanghai.
+Two further hotels will open in 2021: Villa Igiea in Palermo and The Westbund Hotel in Shanghai.
+In 2023, The Carlton Milan will open.
 Sir Rocco has also revealed plans to further extend the group’s portfolio beyond Europe and build the company’s presence in the US, Middle East and Asian destinations.

 Sir Rocco was knighted in December 1994 for services to the UK tourism industry and received the highest Italian accolade, the Gran Croce dell’Ordine al Merito della Repubblica Italiana, for his entrepreneurial merits and strong links with Italy in March 2005.
 From 1991-1996, he was President of the British Hospitality Association (the main trade body for the UK hotel and catering industry) and has also been an active member of the Executive Committee of the World Travel & Tourism Council.